Pentagon Overhauls Transition Assistance in 2026

 The Transition Assistance Program (TAP) has been mandatory for separating service members for years, but outcomes have been mixed.
 Too often, TAP became a box-checking exercise, compressed into a few days of classroom instruction during the hectic final weeks of service.

 Service members reported that information came too late and too fast, that instruction felt generic rather than tailored to their situations, and that follow-through after separation was minimal.
-Many struggled with unemployment, underemployment, financial instability, and mental health challenges in the years following their service.
+Many struggled with unemployment, underemployment, financial instability, and mental health challenges in the years following service.

 Research showed that transition success depended heavily on preparation that began well before the separation date, personalized planning rather than one-size-fits-all instruction, and ongoing support after the transition rather than a clean handoff.